 At OAK Orthopedics, our world-class team of orthopedic experts is devoted to providing customized treatment plans focused on each patient's individual needs and goals.

-Our specialty-trained knee doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Eric Varboncouer, Dr. Tom Antkowiak, and Dr. Ryan Sullivan, have extensive experience in treating a variety of knee conditions and injuries.
+Our specialty-trained knee doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Tom Antkowiak, and Dr. Jalaal Shah, have extensive experience in treating a variety of knee conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments will not provide adequate relief, and knee surgery is the best option to fix the problem.
 Our knee surgeons are skilled in performing many surgical procedures for the knee and utilize state-of-the-art technology in doing so.
 Rest assured that when you see one of our specialists, you're in the care of the region's most preferred orthopedic providers.

-If you have knee pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
-Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced knee surgeons.
+If you have knee pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bourbonnais, Frankfort, Mokena, or Watseka.
+Call (815) 928-8050 for our Bourbonnais or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced knee surgeons.